xu-cheng/latex-action/README.md

 * `extra_packages`

-    The extra packages to be installed by `tlmgr` separated by space.
+    The extra packages to be installed by [`tlmgr`](https://www.tug.org/texlive/tlmgr.html) separated by space.
 Sometimes, `texliveonfly` will fail to find the missing packages.
 In this case, you can pass them explicitly.
 For example, `extra_packages: "biblatex-trad biblatex-ieee"` will install packages `biblatex-trad` and `biblatex-ieee`.

+* `extra_system_packages`

+    The extra packages to be installed by [`apk`](https://pkgs.alpinelinux.org/packages) separated by space.
+For example, `extra_system_packages: "py-pygments"` will install the package `py-pygments` to be used by the `minted` for code highlights.

 ## Example